Mjolner-ServiceNow/mimisbrunnr.dk/_posts/2023-01-04-admin-overrides-acl.md

 Setting **Admin overrides** to false will however only take effect if **High-Security Plugin** is active and the system property **glide.security.admin.override.accessterm** is set to true.

-To assume a certain configuration of a customer's ServiceNow instance is not an option for us.
+Since our apps are installed in many different customer instances, assuming a certain configuration of a customer's ServiceNow instance is not an option for us.
 Thus we needed a secure way of disabling access to certain tables for admins.

-The below ACL script condition example on how to evaluate if a user has a certian role explicitly.
+The below ACL script condition is an example on how to evaluate if a user has a certian role explicitly.

 ```javascript
 answer = gs.getSession().getRoles().indexOf('role_name') !== -1;